jdgorton/Light-Pollution-Tool-1/README.md

 - Total brightness ratio: **R_total(d) = 1 + (R0 − 1)·ULI·g(S)·f(d)**
 - Convert to μ(d), then to NELM and star estimate.

-## Comparison approach (Excel vs Gemini)
-To verify both implementations match, I use the same inputs in both tools and compare outputs for a small set of test cases:
-- `model/test_cases.csv`
-- `comparison/comparison_table.md`

 ## How to use
 ### Excel
 1. Open `excel/Tool1_LightPollution_CSU.xlsx`
+2. May have to open / make a copy on the desktop version
-2. Adjust inputs on the `Tool` sheet (ULI, distance, sky condition)
+3. Adjust inputs on the `Tool` sheet (ULI, distance, sky condition)
-3. View the distance curve and chart on the `Curve` sheet
+4. View the distance curve and chart on the `Curve` sheet

 ### Gemini interactive tool
-See: `interactive/usage_instructions.md`
+1. Open
+2. Adjust imputs using the sliders
+3. View the start count on the simulated sky

 ## Assumptions + limitations
 - CSU is treated as a single source region (Intramural Fields baseline anchors the model).